addiscent/vagrant-ruby-rails/README.md

 For _VirtualBox_ installation instructions, please visit the _VirtualBox_ web site : https://www.virtualbox.org/

-##### Using Ubuntu/Trusty32
+##### Using _Ubuntu/Trusty32_

 The _Vagrantfile_ specifies that the _VirtualBox_ image to be loaded during provisioning is _ubuntu/trusty64_, which is a 64-bit CPU image.
-It is not strictly required, you may choose to use a 32-bit Ubuntu Linux image if necessary.
+It is not strictly required, you may use a 32-bit Ubuntu Linux image if necessary.
 If that is the case, revise the _Vagrantfile_, to specify _ubuntu/trusty32_ instead of _ubuntu/trusty64_, e.g., find and change:

         config.vm.box = "ubuntu/trusty64"